franklinqin0/blog/docs/blog/quotes.md

 :::

 ::: tip
 I think that it’s extraordinarily important that we in computer science keep fun in computing.
-When it started out, it was an awful lot of fun…I hope the field of computer science never loses its sense of fun…What’s in your hands, I think and hope, is intelligence: the ability to see the machine as more than when you were first led up to it, that you can make it more.
+When it started out, it was an awful lot of fun…I hope the field of computer science never loses its sense of fun $\cdots$ What’s in your hands, I think and hope, is intelligence: the ability to see the machine as more than when you were first led up to it, that you can make it more.
 ::: right
 Alan J. Perlis
 :::